 Students must be in attendance long enough to be marked present for the entire day in Teacher Ease to attend extra-curricular activities, or any school sponsored, or school related event, regardless of location after school or in the evening.
-If a student misses part of the day due to illness or injury they may not be allowed to participate that evening (i.e. in attendance long enough to be marked present and have not have left school early due to sickness).
+If a student misses part of the day due to illness or injury they may not be allowed to participate that evening (i.e. in attendance long enough to be marked present and have not left school early).
 Students who miss school for pre-approved medical/dental appointments or other excused reasons (except illness) may participate.
 Students absent on Friday may participate in weekend activities.
+Students who have been absent from school due to pre-approved vacations will not be allowed to participate in after school activities.